distribusion/retailer_api_documentation/source/includes/_connections.md

 }
 ```

 This endpoint checks and provides the data on the seats availability for the selected trip.
 The trip is defined as a ride from one station to another at a particular day and time.
+Bookings a specific seat may be required for some regions, like Brazil.

-In parallel, we send the outbound request to the operating carrier integration systems to retrieve the latest available seats information.
+We send the outbound request to the operating carrier integration system to retrieve the latest available seats information.

 ### HTTP Request